Creating Dashboards

 Bottom-Level

 Stacks and panels are considered the “bottom” of the layout tree.
 Once added, the layout in that section is considered complete.
-You can’t further nest stacks within panels.
-For layouts within a panel, see tabs, flex, grid, and view.
+For layouts within a panel, see tabs, flex, grid, view, and nested dashboards.

 Automatic Wrapping